-There are still a couple of long shots at a quick recovery.
+Some still have fantasies of a “miraculous” quick recovery.
 While high doses of hydroxychoroquine were proven useless as a treatment and only slightly less dangerous than the U.S. president’s suggestions of injecting disinfectants or somehow inhaling a tanning bed to expose the lungs to UV light there are some lucky breaks that might still come to our rescue.

 Summer Relief from “Flu Season”

 There’s no solid evidence that warmer weather will reduce the transmission of coronavirus but there’s no evidence that it won’t.

 It’s easy to fall into a trap of considering coincidences evidence.
 For example, even though tropical Costa Rica was quite late taking action there were never many cases…maybe because it’s warm?
 Or looking at a world map and saying look at all these countries in the southern hemisphere with unexpectedly low numbers…maybe because it’s summer there?

 It would be great if summer in the northern hemisphere is accompanied by a huge drop in transmission.
 It will be a welcome three or four month respite to try to ready a more reasonable response before fall and the return of “flu season” but there’s no evidence relief is imminent.